Skip to main content

 The removal of an ancient menhir from a family’s back garden unleashes a blood curse upon an unwitting woman.

-This was the seventh and last instalment of A Ghost Story for Christmas to be directed by Gordon Clare, and the first to feature an original story – not an MR James adaptation – in a then contemporary setting.
-Written specially for television by Clive Exton, Stigma is much more graphic than any of the other Ghost Story for Christmas films and features a bleak and doomful tone that, while perfectly in keeping with the sombre tone of the earlier James adaptations, also echoes Exton’s prior work such as Doomwatch (1972) and Survivors (1975–1977).
+This was the seventh and last instalment of A Ghost Story for Christmas to be directed by Gordon Clark, and the first to feature an original story – not an MR James adaptation – in a then contemporary setting.
+Written specially for television by Clive Exton, Stigma is also much more graphic than any of the other Ghost Story for Christmas films and features a bleak and doomful tone that, while perfectly in keeping with the sombre tone of the earlier James adaptations, also echoes Exton’s prior work such as Doomwatch (1972) and Survivors (1975–1977).

 That the horror plays out within the cosy home of a middle class family enhances the impact.
 Like all good horror stories it features very ordinary people, mundane even, caught up in an incomprehensibly extraordinary situation.
 The blending of the ancient (the standing stones) with the then contemporary (the family and their plans for a new lawn) is a striking one.
 Unlike the other Ghost Story for Christmas films, this one does not feature a stuffy male protagonist ensconced in research and academia, but a modern, middleclass woman at the centre of the haunting.
 The question of whether or not the nasty haunting is psychological or not, isn’t left unanswered for long.
 Katherine’s body begins to bleed uncontrollably, though she exhibits no wounds.
 As the bleeding continues and worsens, her sense of desperation and terror is effectively conveyed by actress Kate Binchy.
 We see her in private moments as she undresses in the bathroom, frantically trying to find the source of the blood.
 The nudity is presented in a matter of fact way, heightening not only tension, but the vulnerability of the helpless protagonist.
 This is body-horror at its most primal and terrifying.